ANSR-laboratory/ANSR-laboratory.github.io/content/publication/fan-functional-2015/index.md

 ---
-title: 'Functional Connectivity-Based Parcellation of the Thalamus: An Unsupervised Clustering Method and Its Validity Investigation.'
+title: Functional Connectivity-Based Parcellation of the Thalamus: An Unsupervised Clustering Method and Its Validity Investigation
 authors:
 - Yang Fan
-- Lisa D. Nickerson
+- admin
 - Huanjie Li
 - Yajun Ma
 - Bingjiang Lyu